mluckcuck/mluckcuck.github.io/teaching.md

 I volunteer with a local [Code Club](https://www.codeclub.org.uk), helping children to learn basic programming and computational thinking, using [Scratch](https://scratch.mit.edu/about).
 I find Scratch a useful language for teaching children programming, because it only allows blocks of code to fit together in a grammatically correct way.
 This focusses debugging on the _logic_ of the program rather than the syntax of the language.

-I also teach children (ranging from 8-14) basic programming skills with [York Maker Hub](www.yorkmakerhub.com).
-We provide sessions that allow the children to build and program various projects on a variety of platforms, including Scratch, Makey Makey, and Lego Mindstorms.
+I also taught children (ranging from 8-14) basic programming skills with York Maker Hub (which has sinced closed).
+We ran sessions that allowed the children to build and program various projects on a variety of platforms, including Scratch, Makey Makey, and Lego Mindstorms.

 Private Tutoring